Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 - Configured Pillow to generate pink noise (more effective than white noise)

-- Created a 20-minute “dream entrance” playlist
+- Created a 20-minute dream entry playlist

-Room service routines
+Room service service routines

-- Hotel-style bed preparation every night
+- Hotel style bed preparation every night

-- “Ritual Check-in”: 10 minutes of mental preparation
+- ÀCheck-in ritual: 10 minutes of mental preparation

 After 4 weeks: